tiagoCuervo/JapaNet/README.md

 Below we present sample images showing the results of our experiments regarding the detection task.

+- learaning curves obtained from the training process of the CenterNet detection model:
 ![Learning curves from the CenterNet detection model](./figures/centernet_curves.png?raw=true)

+- predicted positions of Kuzushiji characters on a sample page obtained from the trained CenterNet:

 ![Positions of characters on sample page predicted by CenterNet](./figures/positions.png?raw=true)

+- predicted bounding boxes obtained from the trained CenterNet:

 ![Bounding Boxes generated with CenterNet](./figures/boxes.png?raw=true)